kubewarden/kubewarden.io/content/blog/2024/06/welcome-cel-policy.md

 title: Introducing the CEL policy
 authors:
   - Victor Cuadrado Juan
-date: 2024-06-14
+date: 2024-06-17
 ---

-We are pleased to announce a new policy by the Kubewarden team: **cel-policy**.
+We are pleased to announce a new policy by the Kubewarden team: **[cel-policy](https://github.com/kubewarden/cel-policy)**.

 This new policy uses the [Common Expression Language (CEL)](https://cel.dev).
 For those new to CEL, it is a general-purpose expression language designed to